10 Tropical Cocktails That Taste Like a Beach Holiday

 Looking for tropical drink ideas that wow your guests?
 Presentation is half the fun!
 These tips will help you nail the vibe:

 - Pick the right glassware.
 Match your drink to the vibe.
 Serve a Lime Daiquiri in a coupe to show off its crisp, elegant style.
 A Piña Colada or Blue Hawaiian looks great in a hurricane glass, made to hold those creamy, tropical layers.
 Reach for a tiki mug when pouring a Mai Tai; it’s all about the island flair.
-For the bold, bright Guava Vodka Spritz or Caribbean Mule, use a highball or Collins glass to let the color and garnish shine.
+For the bold, bright Guava Vodka Spritz or Caribbean Mule, use a highball or Collins glass to let the colour and garnish shine.
 And when it’s frozen fun you’re after, like a Frozen Mango Margarita, a stemmed Margarita glass or even a sturdy tumbler will do the trick.

 - Turn up the garnish.
 Thread fruit onto skewers, freeze edible flowers in ice cubes, crown your drink with a pineapple frond, or go classic with a glazed cherry.
 It’s not just about looks; it also adds aroma and personality.